*Mr. Cuban may receive financial compensation for his support.

 Regardless of what type of business structure you choose, your last step to complete business corporation filing requirements is to file Form 2553 with the IRS and wait for approval.

-This should be completed after you have obtained your EIN, because it’ll be needed for the form.
+This should be completed after you have obtained your federal employer identification number (EIN), because it will be needed for the form.
 Corporations default to C Corporation when they register for an EIN, and LLCs default to a pass-through tax entity.
 If your business is an LLC, you might need to file an election for C Corporation for before filing Form 2553 for S Corporation status.

 Prior to choosing your business’s tax structure, it’s a good idea to understand the requirements and limitations of an Arkansas S Corp according to the IRS.